ankushgupta05/SISTEC-Kaizen-Skills-Answer/HR/Complete_HR_Question.md

 ### **Question 14: Tell me about your Bhopal.**

 **Answer:**
 "I am from Bhopal, Madhya Pradesh.
 It is also called the City of Lakes.
 Bhopal is clean, peaceful, and full of greenery.
-The Upper Lake is a famous place where people go for boating and relaxing. one things i would like to share i like bhopal as well I like to live in bhopla .Growing up in Bhopal has given me a simple and balanced lifestyle, which helps me stay focused and confident in my work."
+The Upper Lake is a famous place where people go for boating and relaxing. one things i would like to share i like bhopal as well I like to live in bhopla .Growing up in Bhopal has given me a simple and balanced lifestyle, which helps me stay focused and confident in my work.
+We also have Manav Sangrahalaya, a very popular museum that shows the culture, lifestyle, and history of different tribal communities.
+It’s one of the best places to understand our traditions in a simple and beautiful way.
+"

 ---